Democracy in India: Reservation

 Reservation is a form of affirmative action that was established during the British Raj.
 It reserves seats for "socially and economically backward" castes and communities, in higher education admissions, public sector employment, and political bodies, for adequate representation.

-In 2023, Parliament passed the One Hundred and Sixth Amendment of the Constitution of India, which reserves 33% of legislative seats for women.

 Democratic backsliding

+Under Narendra Modi

 Numerous media outlets and academic scholars have extensively documented the democratic backsliding seen in India under the premiership of Narendra Modi.

 Laws on sedition, defamation, and counterterrorism, as well as harassment and raids by tax officers, have been used to silence critics and dissenting voices.
 Organisations such as the Enforcement Directorate and the Central Bureau of Investigation have been used to attack the opposition.
 The Modi administration has delayed, suppressed, and withheld official government data, such as those related to unemployment, mob lynchings, and farmer suicides, among others.

 India's "referee institutions", such as the judiciary, investigative agencies, the Election Commission of India (ECI), the Central Information Commission (CIC), Lokpal, among others have been significantly weakened due to coercion and deference, patronage and interference, as well as neglect and institutional deprivation.
 Ideological alignment with the BJP, career incentives, and public opinion pressures, have caused and worsened institutional weakening.
 This has coincided with the erosion of public trust in institutions and democratic foundations like the rule of law.
-The 2025 Indian electoral controversy emerged due to alleged voter fraud and the collusion of the ECI with the ruling BJP during the 2024 Indian general election.
+The 2025 Indian electoral controversy emerged due to alleged electoral fraud and the collusion of the ECI with the ruling BJP during the 2024 Indian general election.

 Internet censorship has worsened, with a significant rise in the banning and blocking of websites, apps, and accounts on social media, alongside the suppression of online information, which are considered to be critical of the government.
 Furthermore, throughout Modi's tenure as prime minister, the Indian media landscape has shifted markedly towards a right-wing and pro-government orientation.
 This alignment has sometimes been pejoratively referred to as 'Godi media', a term used to criticise perceived media subservience to the ruling establishment.

 In 2021, the V-Dem Institute downgraded India from 'flawed democracy' to 'electoral autocracy'.
 In a 2023 report, the institute characterised India as "one of the worst autocratisers in the last 10 years."
 In 2024, India was ranked as the 19th most electorally democratic country in Asia, amid a process of democratic backsliding, according to the V-Dem Democracy indices.
 In 2023, India was ranked 161 out of 180 countries in the World Press Freedom Index, published by Reporters Without Borders.
 The Democracy Index, published by the Economist Group, classifies India as a 'flawed democracy'.
 The Freedom House classifies India as 'partly free'.